Workshops for Your Camp or Event

 Here are a few of the topics we present.
 Please note any of our topics can be presented with a country or region focus.

-____A JOURNEY BACK—A JOURNEY FORWARD—BIRTH COUNTRY TRAVEL, THE BIG PICTURE.
-A heritage journey is one of the most significant factors in the identity building process of internationally adopted children.
+____ A JOURNEY BACK—A JOURNEY FORWARD—BIRTH COUNTRY TRAVEL, THE BIG PICTURE.
+A heritage journey is one of the most significant factors in the identity building process of internationally adopted people.
 So, what’s the journey all about?
 What age is the best age?
 How can families prepare?
-What role does “adoptee loyalty” play in the journey?
+What role does adoptee loyalty play in the journey?
 What are the pros and cons of group vs individual travel?
 What adoption exploration is possible in country?
 How do the kids react before, during and after the trip?
-This workshop will address the top questions asked by families considering birth country travel.

-____TWEENS & TEENS: WHAT I WOULD TELL YOU IF I COULD FIND THE WORDS If you are raising a tween or teen, chances are they are holding back.
-It’s what my 12 year old daughter calls “restricted information.”
+____TWEENS, TEENS & YOUNG ADULTS: WHAT I WOULD TELL YOU IF I COULD FIND THE WORDS If you are raising a tween, teen or young adult, have raised one, or will raise one, chances are they are holding back on their thoughts.
+It’s what my daughter calls “restricted information.”
 “Why is it restricted?”
 I ask, holding on to her every word, listening for clues for what is on HER mind, despite the fact that via my professional work, I’ve got a pretty good clue.
 “Because I don’t want to hurt you, or make you feel bad about stuff,” she replies.
 “But what stuff?”
 I ask.
 “You know Mom, just stuff.”

 So what’s the stuff?
-What are tweens and teens pondering in the corners of their minds?
+What are tweens, teens and young adults pondering in the corners of their minds?
 The answer: questions and thoughts related to:

 This workshop will take a look at concrete questions & thoughts that MAY be going through your child’s mind, or MAY be soon.
 In this very interactive workshop, you will hear and experience the thoughts of international adoptees….the “restricted information” shared openly and honestly by adoptees themselves.
 It will provide insight to help you create a strategy that will strengthen your relationship with your child.